This smoked leg of lamb is a moist and tasty twist on your classics roast lamb.

 Hence why I always take a few test cut pieces off near the BBQ before bringing in the roast.

-Setting up the Weber Smokey Mountain for Lamb
+Weber Smokey Mountain for Lamb

 I’ll start by lighting up a half full chimney starter with lump charcoal, once it is fully alight, I’ll place this into a well created in the charcoal ring with unlit charcoal.